Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03_BonusLab_Create_canvas_app_Copilot.md

     ![Screenshot of the Table structure just created](media/blab7.png)

-1. Remove any additional date fields that might be present other than **Time in** and **Time out**.
+1. Remove any additional date fields that might be present other than **Time In** and **Time Out**.

 1. Initially, a field such as a **Purpose** field was formatted with a text data type added.
 We are going to have Copilot change it to a drop-down (Choice) menu.

-1. In the **What would you like to do next?** enter the following text: Change the Purpose field to a choice menu with the following choices: Campus Tour, Career Fair, Meet with Professor, Student Counseling, Other.
+1. In the **What would you like to do next?** box, enter the following text: `Change the Purpose field to a choice menu with the following choices: Campus Tour, Career Fair, Meet with Professor, Student Counseling, Other.`

 1. Select the **Go** button.

     ![Screenshot of the Table structure just created](media/blab8.png)

-1. Since we also want to capture the building number, in the **What would you like to do next?**, enter: Add a building column.
+1. Since we also want to capture the building number, in the **What would you like to do next?** box, enter the following text: `Add a building column.`

 1. Select the **Go** button.